BCLab-UNM/Swarmathon-Docs/Competition Rules.md

 - Tournament structure

-    - There will be two competition rounds: preliminaries and finals.
+    - There will be three competition rounds: preliminary, semi-final, and final:

+        - The preliminary rounds will require 3 robots to search an approximate 15 x 15 meter walled arena for a maximum of 256 resources over two periods of 30 minutes each.
+The top eight teams whose robots find and collect the most resources during the two preliminary rounds will move on to the semi-final round.

-    - The preliminary round will require 3 robots to search an approximate 15 x 15 meter walled arena for a maximum of 256 resources over a period of 30 minutes.
-The exact number and spatial distribution of resources will not be revealed in advance of the competition.
+        - The semi-final round will require 6 robots to search an approximate 22 x 22 meter walled arena for a maximum of 256 resources over a period of 30 minutes.
+The top four teams whose robots find and collect the most resources during the semi-final round will move on to the final round.

         - The final rounds will require 6 robots to search an approximate 22 x 22 meter walled arena for a maximum of 256 resources over a period of 1 hour.

-The exact number and spatial distribution of resources will not be revealed in advance of the competition.
+        Refer to the "Breaking a tie" subsection near the bottom of this document for rules in the case of a tie score during a given round.
+Note that the exact number and spatial distribution of resources in each round will not be revealed in advance of the competition.

-    - The top four teams whose robots find and collect the most resources during the preliminary rounds will move on to the subsequent round.
-In the case of a tie score, the team that collects the resources in the shortest time will be ranked higher.

 - Resources